 5.17 Reports.
 Since January 1, 2003, Lincoln and each Subsidiary have timely filed all reports, registrations and statements, together with any required amendments thereto, that Lincoln or any Subsidiary was required to file with (i) the Indiana Department of Financial Institutions, (ii) the FDIC, or (iii) any federal, state, municipal or local government, securities, banking, environmental, insurance and other governmental or regulatory authority, and the agencies and staffs thereof (collectively, the "Regulatory Authorities"), having jurisdiction over the affairs of Lincoln or any Subsidiary except where such failure would not have a Material Adverse Effect.
-All such reports filed by Lincoln and the Subsidiaries complied in all material respects with all the rules and regulations promulgated by the applicable Regulatory Authorities and are true, accurate and complete and were prepared in conformity with generally accepted regulatory accounting principles applied on a consistent basis.
+All such reports filed by Lincoln and the Subsidiaries complied in all material respects with all the rules and regulatory accounting principles applied on a consistent basis.
 Except as set forth in the Disclosure Letter, there is no unresolved violation with respect to any report or statement filed by, or any examination of, Lincoln or the Bank.

-- 5.18 Absence of Defaults.
-Neither Lincoln nor any Subsidiary is in violation of its charter documents or By-Laws or to the knowledge of Lincoln's Management in default under any material agreement, commitment, arrangement, loan, lease, insurance policy or other instrument, whether entered into in the ordinary course of business or otherwise and whether written or oral, and there has not occurred any event known to Lincoln's Management that, with the lapse of time or giving of notice or both, would constitute such a default, except for defaults which would not have a Material Adverse Effect. - 5.19 Tax and Regulatory Matters.
+5.18 Absence of Defaults.
+Neither Lincoln nor any Subsidiary is in violation of its charter documents or By-Laws or to the knowledge of Lincoln's Management in default under any material agreement, commitment, arrangement, loan, lease, insurance policy or other instrument, whether entered into in the ordinary course of business or otherwise and whether written or oral, and there has not occurred any event known to Lincoln's Management that, with the lapse of time or giving of notice or both, would constitute such a default, except for defaults which would not have a Material Adverse Effect.

+5.19 Tax and Regulatory Matters.
 Neither Lincoln nor the Bank has taken or agreed to take any action or has any knowledge of any fact or circumstance that would (a) prevent the transactions contemplated hereby from qualifying as a reorganization within the meaning of Section 368 of the Code or (b) materially impede or delay receipt of any regulatory approval required for consummation of the transactions contemplated by this Agreement.